Prag8855/aab/content/docs/abmeldung.md

 {% include "_blocks/downloadDocuments.html"%}

-The original *Abmeldung* form is [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zentrale-einwohnerangelegenheiten/_assets/mdb-f402609-20151120_abmeldung.pdf).
+The same form is [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zentrale-einwohnerangelegenheiten/_assets/mdb-f402609-20151120_abmeldung.pdf).

 ## How to fill this form